ThePacielloGroup/cupper/content/patterns/writing/project-structure.md

 +++
 ```

+This title is what labels the subsection in the navigation (examples: "Writing" and "Media" for **Infusion**'s documentation).
 For each subfolder you create, you must also create one of these `_index.md` files.
-The `/patterns` folder itself does not need indexing explicitly in this way.
+The `/patterns` folder itself does not need one, however.

+{{% note %}}
 **Infusion** does not currently support _sub_-subsections.
+You can only create child folders under `/patterns`.
 {{% /note %}}

 Now that you know where to put everything, it's time to talk about how to actually write individual patterns.
 Don't worry, it's pretty straightforward.
 Turn to {{% pattern "Markdown & metadata" %}}.